Generating and processing optical waveforms using spectral singularities: Wave capture: enhanced internal field and absorption

+Here we focus on accessing just a single complex zero with a rising exponential by expanding it with the generated waveforms.
+This approach can also be applied to the second-order mode excitation of a virtual CPA EP.
+We will assume that the absorbing cavity response always remains linear here, for simplicity.
+If we excite the undercoupled cavity with the correct complex frequency rising waveform corresponding to a zero, this input will be perfectly captured in steady-state.
+The field intensity will continue to grow exponentially with a rate given by the imaginary part of the frequency.
+In this case the absorption per unit time will be enhanced, because of the constantly growing intensity in the cavity.
+This effect can be used to enhance flux into an absorbing detector during a finite time interval.
 Please note that due to the exponential growth of the input, much of the total signal is contained in the last few roundtrip times of the pulse, which will not be trapped once the drive is turned off.
 Hence we will find that the total fractional absorption is not necessarily much higher, but the absorption during the equilibrated portion of the pulse should be greatly enhanced.
-Also, the field within the cavity should be strongly enhanced (this effect is largest for a lossless cavity) \cite{ra2020virtual}, which can be useful for applications involving high-field or non-linear effects.
+Also, the field within the cavity should be strongly enhanced (this effect is largest for a lossless cavity), which can be useful for applications involving high-field or non-linear effects.
+This reasoning shows the potential utility for absorption and wave capture of being able to generate rising exponential waveforms efficiently, something which is quite difficult to do at optical frequencies.

-This reasoning shows the potential utility for absorption and wave capture of being able to generate rising exponential waveforms efficiently, something which is quite difficult to do efficiently at optical frequency.
-However using a laser at threshold we can only easily generates low order polynomials, and these can be used to input rising waveforms optimized to have a growth rate approximately equal to the the desired exponential for a finite number of roundtrip times.
-We explore this approach in the calculations shown in Fig. 3, where we assume we can generate polynomials up to $m=4$ and optimize them for absorption/capture in a lossless and partially lossy, undercoupled cavity.
+We explore this approach in the calculations shown in Fig. 3, where we assume we can generate polynomials up to $m=4$ and utilize them for absorption/capture in a lossless and partially lossy, undercoupled cavity.
 Comparing Figs. 3b to 3e (lossless cavity) and 3c to 3f (partially lossy cavity) shows that the expanded waveforms exhibit dramatically weaker scattering compared with the plane waves in both cases, once the transient loading period is over.
-Fig 3d shows that after the rising waveform equilibrates, its fractional scattered energy for the lossless and lossy cavities decrease to 0.2 and 0.9 percent respectively, while for the constant amplitude input it remains at 35 and 14.5 percent, corresponding to weaker relative scattering by factors of 178.7 and 16.3, respectively.
+Fig 3d shows that before the input switches off, the fractional scattered energies of the expanded waveforms for the lossless and lossy cavities decrease to 0.2 and 0.9 percent, respectively, while for the constant amplitude input it remains at 35 and 14.5 percent, corresponding to much weaker relative scattering for the first case by factors of 178.7 and 16.3, respectively.
+For a discussion on the range of possible modulation frequencies using our approach see Appendix G.